 Working memory and reading difficulties

-In this two-hour seminar, Dr Banales will discuss the methods of intervention for children with dyslexia, including the role of verbal working memory training in treating reading difficulties.
+In this half-day seminar, Dr Banales will discuss the methods of intervention for children with dyslexia, including the role of verbal working memory training in treating reading difficulties.
 She will also discuss the implications of poor working memory in the classroom and how these difficulties may be supported.